irving street sign in the inner sunset neighborhood of san francisco

 Irving Street is one of the easiest neighborhood commercial streets to reach without a car.

-Routes serving the area include the 7 Haight/Noriega and 6 Parnassus.
+Bus: Routes serving the area include the 7 Haight/Noriega and 6 Parnassus.

-Street parking is possible but competitive near 9th Avenue.
+By car: Street parking is possible but competitive near 9th Avenue.
 It gets easier as you head west.

 Why Irving Street is One of San Francisco’s Best Dining Districts

-Irving Street feels like a giant outdoor food court rather than a shopping street, and dining and drinking are the stars of the show here.
-As a major, dense dining corridor with more than 50 restaurants, cafes, bakeries, bars, etc., this is one of the best places to eat in San Francisco.
+The dense dining corridor has more than 50 restaurants, cafes, bakeries, bars, etc., making it one of the best places to eat in San Francisco.

-Just a few flavors you’ll find here:
+Just a few flavors you’ll find on and around Irving Street:

 • Vietnamese noodle soups 🍜